Modern history of Saudi Arabia: Reign of King Salman (2015 - present)

 Mohammed bin Salman has led Saudi Vision 2030, a plan to diversify the country's economy and move Saudi Arabia away from a dependence on oil revenues.
+Saudi Arabia's economy still greatly relies on oil revenue, contributing to 40% of the country's GDP and 90% of its government revenue, however since 2023, Saudi Arabia has slashed oil production.
+There has also been a push for increased social development in Saudi Arabia, as women have protested against the guardianship system, putting increased pressure on Mohammed to grant women modern rights, especially in line with the new Saudi Vision 2030 plan which supposedly is trying to increase modernisation.
 He has also weakened the powers of the Saudi religious police and granted a number of rights to women in the country.
 For instance, Saudi women were given the right to drive in 2017 and in 2018, they were allowed to open their own business without the permission of a male guardian and to maintain custody of their children following a divorce.
-But Mohammed has also gained criticism for, among other things, his involvement in the murder of journalist Jamal Khashoggi and human rights violations under his rule.
+In 2019 women could travel freely, and those above 21 experienced greater control.
+However Vision 2030 has not been without its controversies.
+An investigation into the Saudi Vision 2030 program between 2017 to 2024 revealed violations and abuse of workers rights with supposedly around 21,000 workers dying while working.